 From the outside, we can see all of the beauty and potential for a bright future that our loved one possesses.
 From their perspective, on the inside of the depression, they may not be able to see any of it.
 Being depressed is like being trapped in a darkened room.
 The windows may be within reach, but they are painted black and bolted shut.

 Watching our loved one give in to the demon of addiction can be even more distressing.

 Drug addiction can turn a kind person mean, a smart person dumb, and a physically healthy person into a walking husk.
-Unlike with the whispering despair of depression, a drug addiction makes the problem very loud and obvious.
-Our addicted loved one may be risking their own life, and may even begin to infringe upon the life and freedom of others.
+Unlike the whispering despair of depression, a drug addiction makes the problem very loud and obvious.
+Our addicted loved one may be risking their own life and may even begin to infringe upon the life and freedom of others.

 On the other hand, a person may begin experimenting with drugs, only for those drugs to produce side effects of mental illness.

-Putting so much effort into something, only for there to be no observable changes made, can result in feeling helpless, frustrated, and even angry.
+Putting so much effort into something, only for there to be no observable changes, can result in feeling helpless, frustrated, and even angry.
 It can help to remember that this struggle is hellish for the person within it, and they are not staying in that hell to spite those around them.
 It can also help us to learn and grow in ways that will provide better support.

 Here’s how to help someone with drug addiction and depression.